szczyglis-dev/py-gpt/docs/source/modes.rst

 ----------
 This mode uses the new OpenAI's **Assistants API**.

 This mode expands on the basic chat functionality by including additional external tools like a ``Code Interpreter`` for executing code, ``Retrieval Files`` for accessing files, and custom ``Functions`` for enhanced interaction and integration with other APIs or services.
-In this mode, you can easily upload and download files. **PYGPT** streamlines file management, enabling you to quickly upload documents and manage files created by the model.
+In this mode, you can easily upload and download files. **PyGPT** streamlines file management, enabling you to quickly upload documents and manage files created by the model.

 Setting up new assistants is simple - a single click is all it takes, and they instantly sync with the ``OpenAI API``.
-Importing assistants you've previously created with OpenAI into **PYGPT** is also a seamless process.
+Importing assistants you've previously created with OpenAI into **PyGPT** is also a seamless process.

 .. image:: images/v2_mode_assistant.png
    :width: 800